Loading information, please wait...loading

 Brightness

-This projector has a theoretical brightness of 550 ANSI lumens, and at this brightness level, this already gives you an indication of the maximum recommended screen size.
+This projector has a theoretical brightness of 550 ANSI lumens, and with this level of brightness, this already gives you an indication of the maximum recommended screen size.
 If I apply the standard rules for calculating the maximum image size for this brightness level, I arrive at a screen measuring 1.92m by 1.08m and therefore with a diagonal of 2.2m and therefore 86 inches

 That's for the theory..

 In practice, brightness is lower than this value, I measured brightness between 250 and 450 lumens depending on the configuration used (normal mode, eco, ...).
 In film mode with standard brightness, I get around 420 ANSI lumens by playing around with the brightness setting.
 Presentation mode is the brightest, but the image turns greenish and is absolutely unusable.
-If you push the brightness setting all the way up, you'll lose all the details in the image, so don't play with it too much either.
+If you push the brightness setting all the way up, you'll lose all the image detail, so don't play around with it too much either.

 Sharpness